tonghuikang/grpo_aimo2/README.md

 However, I did not achieve improvements even in offline results.
 Nevertheless, I share my learnings here.

-These are some hypotheses that motivate this
+These are some hypotheses that motivate this:

 - I expect the `DeepSeek-R1-Distill-Qwen-7B` to be already well-tuned by DeepSeek to solve math problems from scratch.
 If I don't have lots of GPUs, I should not expect to outperform what DeepSeek has tuned.
 - However, it seems that `DeepSeek-R1-Distill-Qwen-7B` is bad at recognizing whether the code execution output makes sense - maybe the LLM hasn't been trained to do this.